anthropics/anthropic-sdk-ruby/README.md

 ## Installation

-- Early April, 2025: This library is released under the `anthropic-sdk-beta` gem name.
-We'll be gathering feedback from the community.

-- Late April/early May: Bump the version `1.0`, and transition the `anthropic` gem name to this repository.

 To use this gem, install via Bundler by adding the following to your application's `Gemfile`:

 <!-- x-release-please-start-version -->